 A breathing tube is a plastic tube that is hooked up to a ventilator or breathing bag and is placed in the trachea through the mouth or nose.
 It is held in place by tape or soft straps.
 Breathing tubes can act as lifelines for residents who cannot breathe on their own for a variety of reasons.
 The following are situations where individuals need breathing tubes:

 When an individual has a breathing tube it is either hard or impossible to speak or communicate because the tube passes through the vocal cords.
 This leaves residents in a vulnerable position because they cannot effectively notify the staff if they are having trouble breathing.
 That is why it is important for nursing home administration and staff to monitor the condition of the individual and their breathing tube.
 The tube can become clogged with mucus, food or other debris.
 It is crucial to monitor the following:

 If the nursing home staff fails to report or respond to any of these issues, they could be liable for negligence and result in a nursing home abuse case.
 It is essential that staff clean and monitor all breathing tubes to prevent residents from suffocating.
 A clogged breathing tube can result in:

 Choking incidents and clogged breathing tubes in nursing homes shouldn’t happen, but they do and our law firm takes these cases seriously.
-The lawyers at Tittle & Perlmuter are ready to listen to your case and advise you on the best course of action.
-Call 216-285-9991 for a free consultation or fill out an online contact form.
+The lawyers at Tittle & Perlmuter are ready to listen to your case and advise you on the best course of action if your loved one suffered Cleveland nursing home chocking injuries.
+Call for a free consultation or fill out an online contact form.
 We will promptly respond back to you.
 We are also available on weekends or in the evening, and we can come to you.